 Enter up to six 3-digit label codes for the labels for partitions 1 through 8.
 Record the label in the appropriate section of the Programming Worksheets.

 [601] through [728]: System Zone Labels

-Enter up to six 3-digit label codes for the labels for zones 001 through 128.
-Record the label in the appropriate section of the Programming Worksheets.
+Enter up to eight 3-digit label codes for the labels for zones 001 through 128.